 DFA provides a reasonable break time for an employee to express breast milk for her nursing child for one (1) year after the child's birth each time such an employee has a need to express the milk.
 In addition, the DFA will provide a place, other than a bathroom, which is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.
 These breaks should be aligned as much as possible with regularly scheduled break times.
 DFA does not compensate an employee for time spent for this purpose outside her regularly scheduled break time.
 Time taken to express breast milk shall not be marked as Family Medical Leave.
+For more information about the nursing mother room use, contact the Human Resources office.
 Refer to TSS-OPM Maternity Leave, FMLA, and Nursing Moms.